ngeor/kamino/README.md

 - [Open Source Libs - Maven - Monorepo](https://opensourcelibs.com/lib/logiball-monorepo)
 - [Maven In A Google Style Monorepo](https://paulhammant.com/2017/01/27/maven-in-a-google-style-monorepo/)

-Steps
+Provided by `yak4j-cli` with the release sub-command, run `./scripts/yak4j-cli.sh release module [...module]`

+Steps that are run under the hood

-- Create a branch and push it (`git checkout -b release && git push -u origin HEAD`)
+- Create a branch
-- Remove the modules that aren't supposed to be released from the parent `pom.xml`, commit and push
+- Remove the modules that aren't supposed to be released from the parent `pom.xml`, commit
 - Prepare the release with `mvn release:prepare`.
 Only the parent pom and the non-deleted modules should be released.
 - Revert the commented out modules
 - Update the parent pom version in all the child modules